|

 Jacketed Hardback

-Limited NUMBERED Edition
+NUMBERED Edition

-Book Dimensions: 210 × 148 mm Page Extent: 208
+Dimensions: 210 × 148 mm Page

-ISBN: 978-1-908274-12-0
+978-1-908274-12-0

-Publication: 2013
+Publication:

 Price:

-The Tregannet Book Of Hours
+Four-Poster ~ The Negro’s Head ~ The Tregannet Book Of Hours ~ An

-ancient leather volumes, illuminated manuscripts and long-revered traditions -
+ancient leather volumes, illuminated manuscripts and long-revered

 these are the stuff of which the most fearsome tales can be woven.
-The stories
+The

-in this book challenge comparisons with those of that master of the uncanny
+in this book challenge comparisons with those of that master of the

-tale, the author of Ghost Stories Of An Antiquary, to whom they are
+tale, the author of Ghost Stories Of An Antiquary,

 dedicated".

-THE ALABASTER HAND is recognised as a genuine cornerstone of supernatural literature.
-A
+ALABASTER HAND is recognised as a

-centenary conference commemorating A. N. L. MUNBY’s life and
+conference commemorating A. N. L. MUNBY’s

-work will take place at King’s College, Cambridge, on 28-29 June 2013.
-At
+work was held at King’s College, Cambridge, on 28-29 June 2013.

 the conference dinner in Hall, a passage from a story from The

-Alabaster Hand will
+Alabaster Hand was read.

 |